 A dialog window will open for choosing log file settings.

 For each representation (ASCII, HEX, ...), a separate log file may be created.
 Choose at least one representation.
-Log files will have a ".txt" or ".htm" file extension.
-Docklight additionally adds the representation type to the file name to distinguish the different log files.
-E.g. if the user specifies "Test1" as the base log file name, the plain text ASCII file will be named "Test1_asc.txt", whereas an HTML HEX log file will be named "Test1_hex.htm".
+Log files will have a ".txt", ".htm" or ".rtf" file extension, depending on your file format choice.
+Docklight also adds the representation type to the file name to distinguish the different log files.
+E.g. if the user specifies "Test1" as the base log file name, the plain text ASCII file will be named "Test1_asc.txt", whereas an RTF HEX log file will be named "Test1_hex.rtf".